bhanubokkasam/kubernetes-ops/README.md

 - Kubernetes cluster up and running
 - `kubectl` command-line tool installed and configured
-- make sure node is having tolerations. else it pods will be in pending state.
+- Make sure node is having tolerations. else it pods will be in pending state.

 ## Steps